monicacrespo/bootcamp-devops-student-kubernetes/README.md

 ## 1. Introduction

 We've been asked by LemonCode team to implement the solution of these three exercises:
-* Exercise 1.
+* Exercise 00.
 Monolith in memory
     * This is a web app that exposes an UI app (the typical to-do list app), and an API to manage in the server the 'TODOS'.

     * The TODOS persistency is in-memory, which means that the data is lost when app is closed.

+    * You can see what's need to be done in this exercise in [exercise monolith in memory](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/00-monolith-in-mem/exercise-monolith-in-memory.md).

-    * To build the image of this app, look at the steps provided by lemoncode in [00-monolith-in-mem/README.md](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/00-monolith-in-mem/README.md).
+    * To build the image of this app, look at the steps provided by LemonCode in [00-monolith-in-mem/README.md](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/00-monolith-in-mem/README.md).

-    * You can see the instructions from LemonCode in [exercise monolith in memory](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/00-monolith-in-mem/exercise-monolith-in-memory.md).

-* Exercise 2.
+* Exercise 01.
 Monolith
     * Same app but in this case, the in-memory persistency is done through a database.

+    * You can see what's need to be done in this exercise in [exercise monolith](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/01-monolith/exercise-monolith.md).

-    * To run the app locally you can follow the steps provided by lemoncode in [01-monolith/README.md](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/01-monolith/README.md).
+    * To run the app locally and with docker you can follow the steps in [monolith-docker.md](https://github.com/monicacrespo/bootcamp-devops-student-kubernetes/blob/main/01-monolith/monolith-docker.md).

-    * You can see the instructions from LemonCode in [exercise monolith](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/01-monolith/exercise-monolith.md).

-* Exercise 3.
+* Exercise 02.
 Distributed Application
     * There are two apps, one UI exposed via an nginx and one express/nodejs API that connects to a postgres database.

+    * You can see what's need to be done in this exercise in [exercise-ingress](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/02-distributed/exercise-ingress.md).

-    * To run the app locally you can follow the steps provided by lemoncode in [02-distributed/README.md](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/02-distributed/README.md).
+    * To run the app locally and with Docker you can follow the steps in [distributed-docker.md](https://github.com/monicacrespo/bootcamp-devops-student-kubernetes/blob/main/02-distributed/distributed-docker.md).

-    * You can see the instructions from LemonCode in [exercise-ingress](https://github.com/Lemoncode/bootcamp-devops-lemoncode/blob/master/02-orquestacion/exercises/02-distributed/exercise-ingress.md).

 I will be using minikube which quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.
 The first thing to do is to start your cluster.
 From a terminal with administrator access, run the following command

 ```bash